tribhuwanphulera/csv-xlsx-master-merger-ai/README.md

-# 📂 CSV/XLSX Master Merger with GPT-Powered Field Mapping
+# 📂 CSV/XLSX Master Merger with GPT-Powered Field Mapping + Data Cleansing

-🚀 **CSV/XLSX Master Merger** is a Node.js-based application designed to simplify merging thousands of CSV and Excel files (XLSX/XLSM).
-It leverages GPT to intelligently unify inconsistent column headers across files—whether they have more fields, fewer fields, or entirely mismatched names.
+🚀 **CSV/XLSX Master Merger** is a Node.js-based application that simplifies the process of merging thousands of CSV and Excel files (XLSX/XLSM).
+It leverages GPT-powered field mapping to intelligently unify inconsistent column headers and includes a robust **data cleansing layer** to ensure your merged datasets are clean, consistent, and ready for downstream processing or analysis.

 ---

 ## ✨ Key Features
-- 🔍 **Auto-detects unique column headers** across all files (even if some files are incomplete or inconsistent).
+- 🔍 **Auto-detects unique column headers** across all files (even when headers vary or are incomplete).
-- 🤖 **GPT-powered field mapping** to group and normalize similar columns, regardless of header names.
+- 🤖 **GPT-powered field mapping** groups and normalizes similar columns, regardless of inconsistent naming.
-- 🗂️ Supports **CSV, XLSX, and XLSM** formats.
+- 🗂️ Supports **CSV, XLSX, and XLSM** file formats.
+- 🧹 **Advanced data cleansing** to sanitize and normalize data at the row level:
+  - Removes special characters and unknown symbols.
+  - Trims unnecessary white spaces.
+  - Handles `null`, `undefined`, or missing values.
+  - Normalizes character encoding to avoid data corruption.
-- 📁 **Merges** into master CSV files (split after 100,000 rows per file for better manageability).
+- 📁 **Merges** data into master CSV files (splits automatically after 100,000 rows for optimal performance).
-- ⚡ **Efficient handling** of large datasets with streamlined batching.
+- ⚡ **Efficient handling** of large datasets with optimized batching.
-- 💡 Easy-to-configure via `config.json`.
+- 💡 Easy configuration using `config.json`.

 ---

 ## 📝 Example Use Case

 ### 🎯 The Problem
-You have **multiple files**, each with different column combinations:
+You have **multiple files**, each with different column combinations and inconsistent data:

 #### 📄 File 1
 | Name   | Email           | Contact      |